Featured on marketingmag.com/au, 3rd June 2020, written by Subly CEO Holly Stephens

 It is likely no surprise that 85 percent of Facebook videos are watched without sound.
 If you’ve ever looked up from your phone on public transport, you’ll see those around you deeply engaged in content on their devices.
 In a world impacted by COVID-19, where more people are working, learning and socialising from home, the need for content with sound off is more important than ever.
 Another alarming figure is the 466 million people globally who are hard of hearing.
 That’s more people than currently live in the US and Mexico combined, or, in other words: one in 20 people around the world.

-With such a large audience viewing without sound or unable to listen, many individuals and brands are missing the opportunity to maximise the reach and engagement of their content, and simply put, not making content accessible for all.
+With such a large audience viewing without sound or unable to listen, many individuals and brands are missing the opportunity to maximise the reach and engagement of their content, and simply put, not making video content accessible for all.
 And that’s before we even talk about those who speak another language.

 Creators value their audience and time spent with their content, the popularity of closed captions and subtitles is growing as they are proving to keep viewers engaged for longer.
 In fact videos with subtitles are 80 percent more likely to be watched in full.